wareya/filli/readme.md

 ## License

 Apache 2.0 and/or MIT, at your choice.
-Coypright 2025 "wareya" and any contributors.
+Copyright 2025 "wareya" and any contributors.